-While delicious I prefer to have my veggies without much dairy flavors, and preservatives , and well with a bit more nutrients intact.
-Making it fresh is not all that hard ; and it has other advantages too
+The traditional version is delicious.
+But I prefer to have my veggies without much dairy flavors, and preservatives, and well with a bit more nutrients intact.
+Making it fresh is not all that hard and there are other advantages too

 - low in sodium